 And, yes, it is having a big influence over other design areas including the home.

 Commercial Properties with That Value-Added Extra

 The trend in recent years has been to create commercial interiors which impact not only for customers but have a beneficial effect on staff.
 Everything is closely analysed by designers, from the branded signage to the look and feel of the furniture and where it’s positioned to the colours of the walls.

 Businesses are more confident too in adding unusual sculptures, funky flooring or branded but unusual signage that makes a strong and powerful statement about their goals and expectations.

 Design Trends in 2018

-It’s seems each year, businesses are coming up with new designs.
-One of biggest trend this year has been introducing natural elements to the decor.
+It seems each year, businesses are coming up with new designs.
+One of the biggest trends this year has been introducing natural elements to the decor.
 Part of this is down to our collective commitment to green and sustainable practices, part is simply because it creates healthy and enlivening environments.

 Of course, that doesn’t mean you should do away with all of the traditional aspects that make up a commercial space.
 There’s the signage, for example.
 You still need plenty of it.

 But it doesn’t have to be dull and lacking in style.
 You can opt to incorporate your brand into a wide range of different styles and designs nowadays.
 You can even create sculptures and partitions that add a whole new dimension to your office.